hisaac/hisaac.net/_posts/2020/2020-06-30-my-favorite-music-of-2019.md

 	<li><a href="https://album.link/i/1475361065">Others</a></li>
 </ul>

 This album came out of nowhere.
-Never heard of Floating Points before.
+I'd never heard of Floating Points before.
 The depth and interest in his electronic bleeps is exciting.

 ## Gabriel Gundacker - <cite>Wii Jogging</cite>